s0h8/Bernoulli-s-apparatus/pedagogy/README.md

 Step by step instructions are provided at each level in the simulator to make it more user friendly.

 <h5>SCOPE:</h5>
-Various changes in flow rate are possible so that user may completely learn the objective.
+Various runs of the same experiment are possible at changing values flow rates, so that user may completely learn the objectives.

  <br>